 The school determined that the student is not eligible to attend.
 For example, DCPS selective high schools and programs may deem students as “ineligible” if they do not meet the school's entrance requirements, or a DCPS dual language program may deem a student ineligibleif they do not demonstrate the language proficiency required.
 If you have questions, contact the school directly.

 Student was offered a placement through the lottery or off a waitlist and did not accept the seat.
-(Either the parent/guardian either declined the offer or the school declined the offer when the family missed the deadline to turn in enrollment forms and / or prove DC residency.)
+(Either the parent/guardian declined the offer or the school declined the offer when the family missed the deadline to turn in enrollment forms and/or prove DC residency.)

-Student was offered a placement through after receiving a match or waitlist offer and has accepted the seat by proving DC residency and turning in all enrollment forms to the school.
+Student was offered a placement through a lottery match or waitlist offer and has accepted the seat by proving DC residency and turning in all enrollment forms to the school.

 Student was offered a placement through the lottery but has not yet enrolled at the school.
-Enrollment takes place in person, at the school.
 Families must submit required enrollment forms and prove DC residency to the school to claim the seat.
-Enrolling a student at his or her matched school does not remove them off waitlists.
+Follow the school's enrollment and residency verification processes.
+Enrolling a student at their matched school does not remove them off waitlists.

 Student was originally waitlisted and has recently been offered a placement but has not yet enrolled at the school.
-Enrollment takes place in person, at the school.
 Families must submit required enrollment forms and prove DC residency to the school by the deadline for the offer in order to claim the seat.
+Follow the school's enrollment and residency verification processes.

 Student accepted a waitlist offer from a school the student ranked higher than this school and was removed from the waitlist of this school.